-Participants will be organized into units led by CovertVenture specialists.
-These guides will provide training, information and safety support throughout the course of the operation, but will not make final decisions regarding which strategy and tactics to take - that is up to the participants.
-Each mission can last anywhere from 2 to 5 days.
+Participants will be organized into units led by CVJTF specialists-leaders.
+These leaders will provide training, information and safety support throughout the operation, but will not make final decisions regarding which strategy and tactics to take - that is up to the participants.

 - In the real world, the situation always changes and new factors come into play.

 For example, once we saved a peace-mission worker, a doctor that was taken hostage by a drug cartel deep in the jungle.
 During the assault, we discovered that in addition to the doctor, there were several sick children from the local tribe.
 The doctor refused to leave without them.
 As a result, we sent her and the children to safety in our helicopter, which had limited space, and had to figure to out how to extricate ourselves from the hostile area through the jungle on foot.